Willyb15/Data-Science-Python/week4/day8-class_cont/classes_cont_assignment.md

 2. Add a list of completed to-do items to the `ToDoList` class.
 Then, write a method that moves an item from the todo list to the completed list when you mark it completed.

+3. Print all of your current to-do items in a pretty way when you pass an instance of the `ToDoList`

-3. Add priority to the todo list items, and have these priorities change the way your items are stored and displayed.
+4. Add priority to the todo list items, and have these priorities change the way your items are stored and displayed.